Luohao-Yan/ChatX/.github/CONTRIBUTING.md

 ---

-Thank you for helping make **shadcn-admin** better! 🚀
+Thank you for helping make **ChatX** better! 🚀

-If you have any questions, feel free to reach out via [Discussions](https://github.com/satnaing/shadcn-admin/discussions).
+If you have any questions, feel free to reach out via [Discussions](https://github.com/Luohao-Yan/ChatX/discussions).